pfsense/docs/source/wireless/wireless-interface-configuration-details.rst

     transmission regulations in the region where the firewall is deployed, such as the *FCC* or *ETSI*.
   - **Country**: The country code and regulatory domain in which the card is used.
-Any country setting other than “Default” will override the regulatory domain setting.
+Any country setting other than "Default" will override the regulatory domain setting.
   - **Location**: The physical location of the device, typically *Indoor*.
 Some regulatory bodies have different rules for *Indoor*